tanthehack/re-code-report/report.typ

     \

 The proposed system architecture consists of three layers.
 The Presentation Layer interfaces with the user, displays data, and handles inputs through a web-based front end built with the React Javascript framework.
-The Application Layer manages application logic, and workflows, featuring controllers for handling HTTP requests, and services for core functionalities like code importing from GitHub, static code analysis, generating recommendations with the Dolphin Mixtral model, and creating detailed analysis reports, alongside data transfer objects for formatting.
+The Application Layer manages application logic, and workflows, featuring controllers for handling HTTP requests, and services for core functionalities like code importing from GitHub, static code analysis, generating recommendations with the CodeLlama model, and creating detailed analysis reports, alongside data transfer objects for formatting.
 The Integration Layer handles communication with external systems, including repositories for code interactions and API clients for integrating with services like GitHub.
 ])

 #par([